Donna Shirley: Education

 Donna Shirley enrolled in the University of Oklahoma as an engineering student, despite the fact that her advisor told her that, "...
 Girls can't be engineers."
 She also studied flying at the university, qualifying for pilot's licenses in single-engine land and sea, multi-engine land, commercial, and flight instructor.

 During Shirley's junior year at the University of Oklahoma, she became engaged and decided to change her degree to professional-writing in order to graduate faster.
 A short time later, Shirley and her fiancé split up.
-She went to work as a specification writer and an aerodynamicist for McDonnell Aircraft in Saint Louis, Missouri for about a year and eventually decided to return to OU to complete her aerospace/mechanical engineering degree.
+She went to work as a specification writer and an aerodynamicist for McDonnell Aircraft in Saint Louis, Missouri for about a year, eventually returning to OU to complete her aerospace/mechanical engineering degree.
 She graduated from University of Oklahoma with a BS in Aerospace and Mechanical Engineering in 1965, and from the University of Southern California with a MS in Aerospace Engineering.